 - 1. The application must be submitted on time. - 2.
 The application must be complete and data consistent. - 3.
-The applicant must show commitment of minimum match and include a Memorandum of Understanding (MOU) formalizing and valuing the commitments for in-kind match. - 4.
+The applicant must show commitment of minimum match. - 4.
 The project must participate in coordinated entry (or commit to participate, of it is a new project). - 5.
 The project must be financially feasible. - 6.
 The applicant must provide documentation of organizational financial stability.
 (This is a review of audits or financial statements.
 For renewal projects, this review is completed as part of program monitoring.)